JaredStufftGD/django-sql-compiler/README.md

 A light-weight module to generate usable SQL from a Django QuerySet.

 ## Backend Support
-Currently, `django-sql-compiler` only supports connections made via the `django.db.backends.postgresql` backend.
+Currently, `django-sql-compiler` only supports connections made via the `django.db.backends.postgresql` and `django.db.backends.mysql` backends.

 ## About Django SQL Compiler
 The Django ORM is very useful for abstracting away SQL queries from the focus of the developer.
 This is very useful for preventing SQL injection attacks and generating queries programmatically using applied logic in your Django app.

 However, very complex queries (such as those used in reporting, analytics, or data science projects) can be difficult or impossible to create with the Django ORM alone.
 The ORM provides the `.raw` query method and exposes the raw database `connection` objects which can be used to execute arbitrary SQL against the database.
 In doing so, we lose the benefit of the ORM with respect to dynamically adding components to the query (such as filters in a `WHERE` clause) in a way that prevents injection attacks.

 The base Django `QuerySet` object has a `Query` object available at the `.query` property.
 Casting this `Query` object as a `str` prints out what looks like a valid SQL query.
 However, this version of the query is not properly escaped or quoted, meaning it's not **actually** valid SQL unless there are no dynamic components (such as filters from user input) in the `QuerySet`.

 `django-sql-compiler` aims to provide a way to generate clean, usable SQL from a given `QuerySet`, which can be used in tandem with a raw SQL query to give SQL users more flexibility in querying their Django-connected database while still retaining the Django ORM for security and dynamic query generation purposes.

 ## Usage